ImAyansarkar/ApnaJamshedpur/README.md

 what are the problms solved by this website ?
 People or tourist doesn't have to visit many websites regarding Jamshedpur , they can get enough information regarding Jamshedpur from this particular website.

-//future plans regarding this website :
-//I wanna add many more things in future regarding the API's and few databases.

 Process of making this website ?
 I've used HTML and CSS to make this website an easy to use and responsive as well .